bioinformaticsdotca/CSHL_2019/main_CSHL.md

 Welcome to High-throughput Biology - From Sequence to Networks 2019.

-The course schedule can be found [here](https://bioinformaticsdotca.github.io/CSHL_2019/cshl_schedule).
+The course schedule can be found [here] (https://bioinformaticsdotca.github.io/CSHL_2019/cshl_schedule.md).

-Pre-readings, pre-work, and laptop setup instructions can be found here [here](https://bioinformaticsdotca.github.io/CSHL_2019/laptop_setup_instructions).
+Pre-readings, pre-work, and laptop setup instructions can be found here [here](https://bioinformaticsdotca.github.io/CSHL_2019/laptop_setup_instructions.md).

 If you have questions or comments, visit the workshop [Q&A forum](https://classroom.google.com).
 You may need to join the group by clicking on the "+" symbol and entering the class code.